 you don't have to.

-We will listen sensitively to your needs and help you plan a Will that suits your situation – so that you always have the final say.
+We will listen sensitively to your needs and help you draft a Will that suits your situation – so that you always have the final say.
 This includes providing advice on:

 - Appointing guardians for your children